brookshelley/brookshelley.github.com/movies.md

 24. **Neon Demon**

-    Don't get into modelling.
+    Don't get into modeling.
 It'll end badly.
 This movie was beautiful, gory, and wild.

 25. **Kubo**